klonyyy/MCUViewer-docs/documentation/VariableViewer/VariableViewer.md

 There are three main buttons in the control panel:

 1. START/STOP button - used to start/stop data acquisition.
 When error occurs the button will turn red and display the error message when hovered over.
-2. import variables button - used to import variables from your project and add them to the variable table
+2. Import variables button - used to import variables from your project and add them to the variable table
-3. refresh addresses - used to refresh addresses of imported variables in case automatic refresh did not succeed
+3. Refresh addresses - used to refresh addresses of imported variables in case automatic refresh did not succeed

 ```{note}
 When "refresh on *.elf change" in [Acquisition](Acquisition) window is checked the refresh button will be automatically pressed when the *.elf file is changed.